vlang-association/blog/content/blog/is-v-orm-direction-right.md

 ## Compile time checks

-Until recently, this point was considered false as the checks were very weak and it was possible to write anything in the expression without any validation.
+Until recently, this point was considered false as the checks were very weak, and it was possible to write anything in the expression without any validation.
 However, the checker has since been improved, although **there is still room for growth**.
 Therefore, this point is now considered true.